bgcasey/code_standards/README.md

 In general, repositories should be named using the **Camel Case** format (e.g., StreamConnectivity, BirdModels, etc..).
 The format within each repository is flexible, but we recommend trying to implement a standardized folder structure when possible.

-Example of the folder structure being adopted by the Science Centre.
+Example of the [folder structure](#4-project-directory-structure) being adopted by the Science Centre.

-* src \- where all source (src) scripts are stored.
-* bookdown \- contains all information related to the creation of the bookdown page.
-* docs \-  contains processed files required for hosting Github Pages
-* data \- any small data sets that are used for the analysis.
-For most projects, data will not be pushed to Github (i.e., added to GitIgnore).
-* lookup \- all lookup tables required for performing the analysis.
-This folder can be hidden.

 ### Topics
 Topics are a way for users to add “tags” to their repositories.
 This allows similar repositories to be grouped together to assist accessibility through search.
 These tags are under development, but we recommend users implement some of the following tags when possible: